walshe/poker-exercise-nofork/README.md

 - Kotlin
 - Groovy

-You are welcome to add any 3rd party libraries/frameworks.
-If you choose Kotlin or Groovy, you'll need to modify the build file to support compilation of these languages.
+Other than Lombok, you are welcome to add any libraries/dependencies to the project.
+If you use Kotlin or Groovy, you'll need to modify the build to support these languages.

 The goal is to pass the test suite.
 If there isn't a test for a particular case, e.g. an invalid string being passed to the `PokerHand` constructor, you may ignore it.